o3de/o3de.org/content/docs/user-guide/testing/profiler/cpu.md

 1. Pause your mouse on a line in the graph to see the call that the line represents and to display the specific value for the graph at the area near the cursor.
 ![\[Using the CPU graph\]](/images/user-guide/profiler-cpu-graph-pause.png)

-1. To show or hide the line graph of a row in the tree, double\-click the row.
+1. To show or hide the line graph of a row in the tree, double-click the row.
 ![\[Double-click a row to show or hide its graph\]](/images/user-guide/profiler-cpu-row-double-click.png)

 ## Understanding the Tree View